LHolten/blog/content/rust_query_announcement.md

 - **Multi-versioned schema**: It's declarative and you can see the differences between all past versions of the schema at once!
 - **Type-safe migrations**: Migrations have all the power of queries and can use arbitrary Rust code to process rows.
 Ever had to consult something outside the database for use in a migration?
 Now you can!
 - **Type-safe unique conflicts**: Inserting and updating rows in tables with unique constraints results in specialized error types.
-- **Row references tied to transaction lifetime**: References can only be used while the row is guaranteed to exist.
+- **Row references tied to transaction lifetime**: Row references can only be used while the row is guaranteed to exist.
 - **Encapsulated typed row IDs**: The actual row numbers are never exposed from the library API.
 Application logic should not need to know about them.

 ## Lets see it!